dchid/AWS-Notes/OtherServices.md

     - Recommended to have 3 access nodes
 - *Tag Editor* is used to create and edit tags for AWS resources
 - *QuickSight* is a serverless ML powered service for making interactive dashboards
-- *OpsWorks* is a configuration management service which provides managed instances id Chef and Puppet.
+- *OpsWorks* is a configuration management service which provides managed instances id Chef and Puppet
+- *AWS AppSync** is a managed service for connected applications to GraphQL APIs

 ## AppConfig